AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 1. Name the rule `All Pages - Library Loaded - Authenticated - 10`

-    >[!TIP] This naming convention indicates we are firing this rule at the top of all pages when the user is authenticated and it will have an order of “10”.
-Using a naming convention like this--instead of naming it for the solutions triggered in the actions will allow us to minimize the overall number of rules needed by our implementation
+    >[!TIP] This naming convention indicates you are firing this rule at the top of all pages when the user is authenticated and it will have an order of “10”.
+Using a naming convention like this--instead of naming it for the solutions triggered in the actions will allow you to minimize the overall number of rules needed by your implementation

 1. Under **[!UICONTROL Events]** click **[!UICONTROL Add]**

    ![Add an event](../assets/images/idservice-customerId-addEvent.png)

     1. For the **[!UICONTROL Event Type]** select **[!UICONTROL Library Loaded (Page Top)]**
-    1. For the  **[!UICONTROL Order]** enter `10` (we are lowering the order because we want to make sure we set the customer ID before some of the rules we are going to create later)
+    1. For the  **[!UICONTROL Order]** enter `10`.
+The Order controls the sequence of rules that are triggered by the same event.
+Rules with a lower order will fire before rules with a higher order.
+In this case, you want to set the customer ID before you fire the Target request, in the next lesson.
     1. Click the **[!UICONTROL Keep Changes]** button to return to the Rule Builder

     ![Save the event](../assets/images/idservice-customerId-saveEvent.png)